Planning an event? Here’s the first step in your church communications strategy

 - “Go to our website to learn more” (which is a boring research assignment)

-Church Communications Strategy Tip: When you’re done creating your pitch, smudge it a little.
+Church Communications Strategy Tip: When you’re done creating your Invitation, smudge it a little.

 So smudge the form a little so it’s not so obvious what you’re doing.
 Smooth it out and make it flow.